tscircuit/checks/README.md

 # @tscircuit/checks

+Validity check functions.
+These functions generally take [a tscircuit json array](https://github.com/tscircuit/soup) and output an array of arrays for any issues found.

 ## `checkEachPcbPortConnected(soup: AnySoupElement[]) => PCBTraceError[]`

 Returns `pcb_trace_error` if any `source_port` is not connected to a net or it's other